The Truth About Hurricane Relief, FEMA, and Your Taxes

 Sign up

-One of the most common misconceptions involving Hurricane Helene involves FEMA Assistance.
-Former President Trump has been part of the problem spreading false information claiming FEMA assistance isn’t available.
+One of the most common misconceptions involving Hurricane Helene involves FEMA (Federal Emergency Management Agency) assistance.
+Former President Trump has been part of the problem, spreading false information claiming FEMA assistance isn’t available.

-For example, Trump, who is running for President of the United States, falsely stated at rallies and on social media that FEMA funds were diverted to support immigrants and that FEMA is only offering small amounts of aid.
+For example, Trump, who is running for President of the United States, falsely stated at rallies and on social media that FEMA funds were diverted to support immigrants and that the federal agency is only offering small amounts of total aid.

 FACT: FEMA has confirmed that it has sufficient funds for immediate response and recovery needs.
 You should apply for FEMA assistance if you’re eligible and need it.
 (The agency has a portion of its site dedicated to debunking hurricane rumors.)